 “In our time, there’s a sense in the adult world that everybody is creative and everybody can be creative.
 Everybody is equal.
 The Internet helps reinforce this sense of creative equality—whatever anyone writes is equal to what anyone else writes, and anyone’s opinion of what anyone writes is equal to whatever else anyone has to say on the subject.
 Art is not democratic.
 Reading is democratic.
 Viewing is democratic.
 It’s meant to be, and should be, accessible to all.
 But the creation of art is not really democratic.”

 (March 4, 2013) James Salter has been named one of the first recipients of the Donald Windham–Sandy M. Campbell Literature Prizes at Yale University for his outstanding achievement in fiction.
 Salter’s award is one of nine Windham Campbell prizes of $150,000 awarded this year, one of the largest literary prizes in the world.
-Selections from Salter’s work, including audio and video readings, essays, and a novel excerpt, can be found in Narrative’s archives.
+Selections from Salter’s work, including audio and video readings, essays, and a novel excerpt, can be found in Narrative’s Library.
 For an intimate look into Salter’s life and work, Andrew Southam’s exclusive gallery on the award-winning author “A Writer’s Life” is available in Narrative Backstage.

 (February 21, 2013) Narrative is highlighted in Arizona State University’s online literary magazine, Superstition Review.
 Narrative is due to celebrate the tenth anniversary of its founding this year.
 Read Narrative’s first issue, from fall 2003, to see how far we’ve come in a decade.